 - These are my son's favorite whoopie pie!

-- These are made with a fluffy cream cheese icing filling instead of a marshmallow fluff.
+- This whoppie pie filling is made with a fluffy cream cheese icing filling instead of a marshmallow fluff.

 - Nothing beats these homemade whoopie pies and a cold glass of milk.